 Fiduciary fund reporting focuses on net position and changes in net position.
 The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and custodial funds.
-Trust funds are used to account for assets held by the District under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the District's own programs.
 The District does not have any trust funds.
 Custodial funds are used to report fiduciary activity that is not required to be reported in a trust fund.
-The District's custodial fund accounts for funds collected and distributed on behalf of OHSAA and MOAC.
+The District's custodial fund accounts for funds collected and distributed on behalf of Ohio High School Athletic Association and Mid Ohio Athletic Conference.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (SEE ACCOUNTANT'S COMPILATION REPORT)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2020